verbb/formie/docs/integrations/crm.md

 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.

+### Optional: Microsoft Dynamics 365 Web API version

+The Microsoft Dynamics 365 Web API provides [different versions of the Web API](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/web-api-versions).
+This is to both maintain compatibility or implement new breaking changes.
+There are no major differences between v9.0, v9.1 or v9.2 currently.
+This setting allows you to specify a specific API version if required.
+When setting a specific value, all Microsoft Dynamics 365 Web API requests will use this API version in the request URI.

+For compatibility, the default setting is v9.0.
+This has been the value used in the Microsoft Dynamics 365 CRM integration prior to this being customisable.

 ## Pardot
 Follow the below steps to connect to the Pardot API.